 - Special Graces

-- Holiness is not only for the saint, it’s for all of us.
-We all must strive to be holy and saintliness.
+- Holiness is not only for the saint; it’s for all of us.
+We all must strive to be holy and saintly.
 Discuss your personal journey toward holiness.
 What makes it difficult?
-What have you found to help you the most on this journey?
+What have you found has helped you the most on this journey?

-20 minutes – Final Reflections and sharing – Go around and give each person an opportunity to share what may have stood out the most to them from the discussion or what left them the most confused so as to gain further clarity or insight from others.
+20 minutes – Final Reflections and sharing – Go around and give each person an opportunity to share what might have stood out the most to them from the discussion or what left them the most confused, so as to gain further clarity or insight from others.